Costa Rica, officially the Republic of Costa Rica.

 Costa Rica is a country in Central America,

-the southwest, and Ecuador to the south of Cocos Island.
+and Ecuador to the south of Cocos Island.

 Reason for naming the country